jrasmusson/ios-starter-kit/basics/UINavigationController/README.md

     }
 ```

-Since we are already in a `UINavigationController` in our mainVC, we can either `push` a new `UIViewController`.
+Since we are already in a `UINavigationController` in our mainVC, we can either `push` a new `UIViewController` and get a free back button.

 ```swift
    @objc func nextPressed(sender: UIButton!) {